selling a house with unpermitted work Texas

 Selling a home with unpermitted work can be tough.
 However, with the right marketing strategies, you can still find buyers and successfully sell in the Texas housing market.

-How to Position Your Home in the Texas Market?
+How to Position Your Home in the Texas Market

-Can Engaging Visuals and Descriptions Help?
+Can Home Staging, Real Estate Photography, and Descriptions Help?

-Yes, engaging visuals and detailed descriptions are key:
+Yes, engaging visualization and descriptions are important:

 Negotiating When Selling Homes with Unpermitted Additions

-Offering repair credits can be strategic:
+Offering repair credits can be beneficial in the following instances:

 The Home Inspection Process